Music Mastering - What is It? Do I Need It? How Do I Do It? Should I Pay For It? These Questions and More Answered Here..

 The process of mastering a track, EP or album involves using EQ, compression, phase correction and other tools to create a balanced master ready for public consumption.
 Mastering involves making very subtle tweaks to your mix, where and when needed.
 Experienced mastering engineers know which subtle tweaks to make, and when to make them, which something they picked up through experience and practice.

 The listening environment and tools...

+You'll find different equipment, and often expensive outboard gear in a good mastering studio not present in the normal recording or mixing studios of small studio owners or music producers like yourself.
 The ability to hear the source material or mix is also vital when it comes to mastering, so proper mastering studios or engineers will spend a lot of money and energy to create the right acoustic environment to work in.
 This is again something which most producers don't have set up at quite the same level.